Top 10 Most Famous Chefs in the World

 A post shared by Chef Thomas Keller (@chefthomaskeller)

-Thomas Keller is an illustrious American chef, restaurateur, and author of many cookbooks.
-He is renowned for his contemporary American cooking style and his utilization of top-tier ingredients.
+Thomas Keller is an American chef, restaurateur and author of many cookbooks.
+He’s famous for his modern American cuisine and his use of premium ingredients.

 7. Jamie Oliver